Ratio Condor: Strikes, Credit, Breakevens

 Is this a bullish, bearish or neutral strategy?

-This is a bullish strategy.
+This is a neutral strategy.
 The investor expects the price of the underlying stock or index to remain relatively stable during the life of the option.

 Is this a beginner or an advanced option strategy?